Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Introduction

 Throughout its plethora of applications over the years, the crux of economic complexity remains exactly the same today as it was nearly two decades ago - to observe what was once unobservable: the capabilities required for countries to produce certain products.
-Indeed, Hausmann's original formalization of economic complexity (Hausmann and Hidalgo 2011) conceived a simple combinatorial model where products and countries were both represented as subsets of a finite string of homogeneous capabilities, complexity as the length of such subsets, and countries' ability to produce products as whether or not their capabilities matched.
+Indeed, Hausmann's original formalization of economic complexity (Hausmann and Hidalgo 2011) conceived a simple combinatorial model where products and countries were both represented as subsets of a finite string of homogeneous capabilities.
 Even the simplest variant of such an "ingredients-in-a-recipe" model - where capabilities are homogeneous, and countries produce a good if and only if it has accrued all of its requisite capabilities - can be analytically solved to replicate the most important stylized facts characterizing the country-product export network, including the fact that low-complexity products are exported by most countries and high-complexity products are exported by only a few countries (Hausmann and Hidalgo 2011).
 With a few slight modifications to the model, such as introducing substitutability between capabilities (Lei and Zhang 2014) or positing that economies will abandon redundant low-complexity products as it develops (van Dam and Frenken 2022), further empirical facts like "the hump" - an inverse U-shaped relationship between country income and export diversification (Cadot et al. 2011) - also begin to emerge. \\

-Therefore, the question becomes: are methods of economic complexity - which claim to reduce the multidimensional problem of measuring the sum total of an economy's capabilities to a single index - a true measure of economic capabilities and aggregate knowledge, in the sense of endogenous growth theory and the Solow-Swan model before it?
-Despite attempts to extend economic complexity beyond trade data to separate indices of technology (Stojkoski et al. 2023) and research (Balland et al. 2022), two roadblocks remain in bridging the gap between the Economic Complexity Index as it stands towards a truly comprehensive measure of capabilities. \\
+Therefore, the question becomes: are methods of economic complexity a true measure of economic capabilities and aggregate knowledge, the missing piece to endogenous growth theory and the Solow-Swan model before it?
+Despite attempts to extend economic complexity beyond trade data to separate indices of technology (Stojkoski et al. 2023) and research (Balland et al. 2022), two roadblocks remain in bridging the gap between the ECI as it stands towards a truly comprehensive measure of capabilities. \\